 - Alcohol may be sold at a profit (to allow for fundraising).

-Classes of SOPs
+Classes of Public SOPs

-There are two classes of SOPs available:
+There are three classes of Public SOPs available:

 - Sale: A Sale SOP is issued when money is collected for the sale of alcohol either directly or indirectly.
 This could be through, for example, an admission charge to the event, when tickets for alcohol are sold to people attending the event, or when there is any pre-collection of money for the alcohol.
 The application fee for a Sale Permit is $150.00 for each day of the event.